Blood Orange Margarita

 -

-Ruby grapefruit juice would be a winner in this cocktail too.
+Ruby grapefruit juice would work in this cocktail too.
 The color is so glorious!

 02